The Roman Bridge of Alcántara

 First glimpse at the Roman bridge

 The stone arch bridge was built over the Tajo between 104 and 106 AD by an order of the Roman emperor Trajan.
 With six arches of different widths, the bridge extends over a length of 194 meters.
-Its 8 meter wide roadway is about 50 meters above the normal water level of the Tajo.
+Its 8-metre wide roadway is about 50 meters above the normal water level of the Tajo.
 The bridge was built without mortar in the opus quadratum (Roman square construction), whereby the stones were connected with metal brackets in some places, especially in the lower area of the pillars.

 It is considered to be the most important remaining Roman bridge.